finos-labs/cafex/libs/cafex/README.md

 ```

-## CAFE-DB Usage
+## CAFEX-DB Usage

-CAFE-DB provides a set of intuitive methods and classes to facilitate database testing.
+CAFEX-DB provides a set of intuitive methods and classes to facilitate database testing.
 Here's a basic example:

 ```python
 from cafex_db import database_handler